openxc/openxc-python/docs/tools/control.rst

 An example response is ``v7.2.1 (default)``, where the ``default`` firmware description can be modified in the JSON file via the ``"name"`` entry.
-The example in `Low-level CAN Features <http://vi-firmware.openxcplatform.com/en/master/advanced/lowlevel.html>`_. would return a value of ``passthrough``.
+The first example in `Low-level CAN Features <http://vi-firmware.openxcplatform.com/en/master/advanced/lowlevel.html>`_ would return a value of ``passthrough``.

 ---